DwenShell/DwenShell.github.io/_posts/2022-10-05-Nina-et-Yuri [EN].md

 # Basic mechanics
 ## Change camera

-To introduce the work on the project, the first problem is to ask about the change of camera between the two display modes.
+To introduce the work on the project, the first problem I encountered was the change of camera between the two display modes.
 Example below:

 In 2D